Skip to content

 How can parents advocate for their child's educational needs with PANDAS?

+It's not a surprise to see deterioration in school performance of pandas patients.
 Parents can work with their child's school to develop a 504 or individualized education plan (IEP) to accommodate their educational needs.
 Providing the school with information about PANDAS, including symptoms, triggers, and potential academic impacts, can help teachers and administrators better support the child.

 How can parents further support a child with PANS or PANDAS?